 Your MTH locomotive will operate on conventional DC track voltage also.
-However, functions such as sounding the horn, ringing the bell and the PFA sounds cannot be initiated in conventional DC.
-Only the diesel engine sounds, smoke, squealing brakes and idle sounds will function.
+However, functions such as blowing the whistle, ringing the bell, and the PSA sounds cannot be initiated in conventional DC.
+Only the steam chuffing sounds with synchronized puffing smoke, squealing brake sounds, and idle sounds will function.

-Operation of your MTH Proto-Sound® 3.0 engine in conventional DC is very similar to operating a conventional AC engine.
+Operation of your MTH Proto-Sound 3.0 engine in conventional DC is very similar to operating a conventional AC engine.
 As you increase track voltage, engine speed increases.

 As the track voltage is decreased, engine speed is decreased.
 When track voltage polarity is reversed using the polarity or direction switch on the power pack, the engine will run in the opposite direction.
-The electronics in your MTH Proto-Sound® 3.0 locomotive are designed to slowly change direction without a need to change the throttle, if you so desire.
+The electronics in your MTH Proto-Sound 3.0 locomotive are designed to slowly change direction without a need to change the throttle, if you so desire.

-Just change the polarity switch on your DC power pack and the engine will gradually

-Premier Dash 9 Diesel Engine 13 come to a stop and then automatically begin traveling in the opposite direction.
+Just change the polarity switch on your DC power pack and the engine will gradually come to a stop and then automatically begin traveling in the opposite direction.
 The speed will build up to the same speed that the engine was going in the previous direction.
 When power is first applied to the locomotive, the engine's sounds will start up when the track voltage reaches about 8 VDC.
 To get your locomotive moving, after the startup sounds have finished and the locomotive is idling, slowly increase the track voltage until the locomotive is traveling at the desired speed.

-NOTE - If you apply more than 9.0VDC to the engine at start-up the engine will not move.
+NOTE: If you apply more than 9.0VDC to the engine at start-up the engine will not move.
 This is normal.
 We refer to this as "Anti-Jackrabbit" and this feature prevents your model from taking off at high track voltages.
 Simply lower the track voltage down below 9.0VDC and then back up to get your engine moving.
 This applies only when you start up your engine.